-- Transfer credit, if applicable, will be determined during the portfolio review. - Transfer credit is not granted for any subject in which less than a B (3.0) has been earned. - Course descriptions may be required. - Maximum credits awarded for transfer is nine (9).

-More details concerning transfer policies are available through the Graduate Office.
+Transfer credit, if applicable, will be determined during the portfolio review.
+Transfer credit is not granted for any subject in which less than a B (3.0) has been earned.
+Course descriptions for transfer credit in question may be requested.
+The maximum number of credits awarded for transfer is nine (9).
+More details concerning transfer credit are available through the Graduate Studies Office.

-Grade Point Average and TOEFL/IELTS Scores
+Grade Point Average (GPA) and TOEFL/IELTS Scores

-Candidates, who do not meet the minimum GPA and TOEFL/IELTS requirement, may be considered for the graduate program based on a combination of all admission requirements and their potential for success in the program.
+Candidates, who do not meet the minimum GPA of 3.0 and the TOEFL/IELTS requirement, may still be considered for the graduate program based on a combination of all admission requirements and their potential for success in the program.